 Are You Running Your Long Run Slow Enough?

 I know this sounds like a stupid question but I spend 80% of my time as a coach during long runs reminding people to run relaxed and SLOW.
 Long runs are meant to build endurance and should not be run in oxygen debt.
 Running long runs too fast literally trains your body to slam into a wall on race day.
 Run slow and controlled on long runs and you train your body to use fat more efficiently as a fuel source.
-That is a good thing on race day and if you play your cards right and consistently run slower on these endurance runs you may drop a few pounds of fat before race day too
+That is a good thing on race day and if you play your cards right and consistently run slower on these endurance runs you may drop a few pounds of fat before race day too making every step easier.
+Just a reminder that your body cannot utilize fat as a fuel source in the absence of oxygen.
+If you can’t hold a conversation with your fellow runners drop them and run with a slower pack.

 Are You Training At Your Pace Or Somone Else’s?